guidesmiths/httq/README.md

 If you chose not to specify the method_alt options, the method will be converted to lower case.

 ### requestToRoutingKey transformer
 Request to routing key extracts data from the HTTP method, request headers and request url (using node's url.parse and expresses url parameter algorithm).
-The data is used to render a [hogan](http://twitter.github.io/hogan.js/) template of yoru specification.
+The data is used to render a [hogan](http://twitter.github.io/hogan.js/) template of your specification.
+It also supports the method_alt and body_only parameters.
 ```js
 var toRoutingKey = httq.transformers.requestToRoutingKey({
     pattern: '/:primary/:secondary',